The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: Discussion

-The T{\.Z}Os should exist in our Galaxy since a neutron star has various possibilities to enter into a normal star \citep{Taam78,Ray87,Benz92,Taam00}.
-In this paper, we studied the spin evolution of the compact core inside a T{\.Z}O, and found that a T{\.Z}O could evolve into a long period isolated X-ray compact star, surrounded by a supernova or quark-nova remnant, just like the appearance of 1E1613 and RCW 103.
-If future observations confirm this scenario it would indirectly prove the existence of T{\.Z}Os, accordingly could give strong constraints on the evolution of common envelope \citep{Ivanova12}
+T{\.Z}Os should exist in our Galaxy since an NS has various possibilities to enter into a normal star \citep{Taam78,Ray87,Benz92,Taam00}.
+In this Letter, we studied the spin evolution of the magnetized compact core inside a T{\.Z}O, and found that it could evolve into a extremely long-period isolated X-ray source, surrounded by an SNR-like shell.
+The period and proper motion of 1E1613 and the age of RCW 103 are consistent with the T{\.Z}O scenario.
+This scenario could be tested by measuring the elemental abundance of RCW 103, which may be very difficult, especially for case A whose T{\.Z}O life time is only about 2000 yr, which means that the production of rp-process elements is probably quite limited.

-Nevertheless, other kinds of T{\.Z}O descendants are still possible.
-The core could transform to a BH if it accretes enough material in the neutrino runaway phase.
-If this happened, the spin information of the core should transform to the specific angular momentum of the BH, which may be tested from the X-ray properties when accreting from an disk around \citep{Zhang}.
-Compared with the other stellar mass BHs, which formed via massive star collapses, the BHs formed from T{\.Z}Os should have smaller proper motion and if a remnant shell is still present, this should have high abundances of lithium and rapid proton process elements.
+The T{\.Z}O scenario has two advantages for producing an extremely long period compact star: (1) the strong coupling between the envelope and the magnetic field can brake the core very quickly; (2) the very slowly spinning envelope can brake the core to an extremely long spin period.
+Comparatively, braking by a stellar wind usually needs a very long timescale, and braking by a disk produces an equilibrium period that usually is not very long.

-From the birth rate of the T{\.Z}O, $\sim2\times10^{-4}$ yr$^{-1}$ \citep{Pod95}, if we assume 1/4 of them to evolve to a long period compact star, of order $10^5$ of such stars would have formed in the Galaxy.
-Of course, most of them should be undetectable because they are cool, isolated, and slowly rotating.
-But, if they are accreting from the envelope residue and have large luminosity they could be detected, such as 1E1613.
+From the birth rate of T{\.Z}Os, $\sim2\times10^{-4}$ yr$^{-1}$ \citep{Pod95}, if we assume one-fourth of them to evolve to a long-period compact star, of the order of $10^5$ of such stars would have formed in the Galaxy.
+Of course, most of them should be undetectable because they are old, cool, isolated, and slowly rotating.
+However, if they are accreting from the residual envelope and have a large luminosity, they could be detected, such as 1E1613.
+If future observations confirm this scenario, it would indirectly prove the existence of T{\.Z}Os and give strong constraints on common-envelope evolution \citep{Ivanova13}.
+The T{\.Z}O envelope could be destroyed within $\sim1000$ yr, as shown in Section 2, which is much shorter than the estimated T{\.Z}O lifetime of $10^5-10^6$ yr \citep{Pod95}.
+Therefore, the expected number of T{\.Z}Os in the Galaxy could be smaller than one, which can explain why none have been detected so far in our Galaxy.

 \acknowledgments